ConservationColorado/asana-hire/README.md

 Store these in an `.env` file that you keep outside your repository.
 I've provided an [example.env](example.env) file that you can use as a starter.

-Create separate `.env` files for your production and development environments.
+Create two different `.env` files to separate your production and development environments.

 Alternatively, you can avoid using an `env` file altogether by passing each variable individually into your Docker Compose command.